Built-ins

 array that are not strings are formatted as strings.

-function returns a single string that is the concatenation of the
+The join function returns a single string that is the concatenation of the

 elements in the list of any, with the separator string placed between elements.